 Your nurse will give you telephone numbers for the hospital.
 If you feel unwell or need advice, you can call them at any time of the day or night.
 Save these numbers in your phone or keep them somewhere safe.

 We cannot list every side effect for this treatment.
 There are some rare side effects that are not listed.
 You can visit the electronic Medicines Compendium (eMC) for more detailed information.

 Low calcium in the blood

-These signs can mean that the calcium level in your blood is lower than normal.
+A low level of calcium may cause muscle spasms, twitching, cramps, or tingling around your mouth or in your fingers and toes.
+Tell your doctor straight away if you get any of these signs.
 Your doctor will take regular blood tests to check your calcium levels.
-If it is low, your doctor will prescribe calcium and vitamin D supplements for you.
+If they are low, they will prescribe calcium and vitamin D supplements for you.

-Occasionally, if calcium levels become very low, symptoms include feeling drowsy or confused.
+Occasionally, if calcium levels become very low, you may feel drowsy or confused.
 Let your doctor know if you, or other people, notice this.

 Bone and muscle pain

 Denosumab can cause pain in the bones and joints.
 This may be more common in your hands and feet.
 It can also cause some pain in the muscles.
-Tell your doctor if you have any pain in these places.
-Your doctor can give you painkillers to help.
+Tell your doctor if this happens.
+They can give you painkillers to help.

 Jaw problems (osteonecrosis)

 Osteonecrosis of the jaw is when healthy bone tissue becomes damaged and dies.
 Gum disease, problems with dentures, and some dental treatments can increase the risk of osteonecrosis.